HySonLab/pandemic_tgnn/Readme.md

 These can be found inside the "graphs" folder of each country.These include the mobility maps between administrative regions that we use in our experiments until 12/5/2020, starting from 13/3 for England, 12/3 for Spain, 10/3 for France and 24/2 for Italy.
 The mapplots require the gadm1_nuts3_counties_sf_format.Rds file which can be found at the Social Connectedness Index [data](https://dataforgood.fb.com/tools/social-connectedness-index/).

+The graphs for New Zealand data are constructed based on geographical adjacency between regions as detailed by the associated publication.
+Economics and demographic data for New Zealand are gathered from the [official data agency of New Zealand](https://www.stats.govt.nz/).

 ## Code